lsnow99/conductorr/README.md

 #### Dealing with a Failed Migration

 When developing, sometimes you might write a migration and run Conductorr to test it, and it fails. `go-migrate` will still increase the version of the database and mark it dirty (When starting Conductorr again it will fail due to a dirty database).
-In general the only thing you will need to do to fix a dirty database is to run this command: `go run ./cmd/migrate force 0 -path migrations/ -database sqlite://conductorr.db` (replace 0 with one less than the version the database just got bumped to - in other words, if Conductorr outputs "Dirty database version 12.
-Fix and force version" after a failed up migration, then run `go run ./cmd/migrate force 11 -path migrations/ -database sqlite://conductorr.db`).
+In general the only thing you will need to do to fix a dirty database is to run this command: `go run ./cmd/migrate -database sqlite://conductorr.db force 0` (replace 0 with one less than the version the database just got bumped to - in other words, if Conductorr outputs "Dirty database version 12.
+Fix and force version" after a failed up migration, then run `go run ./cmd/migrate -database sqlite://conductorr.db force 11 `).
 Note that these instructions are for when Conductorr tries to perform the up migration.
 If for some reason you see this error during a down migration, then you'll want to increase the version number by one instead of decreasing it.

 #### Rolling back a Successful Migration

-If the migration succeeded, but you wish to undo it later on, you can run the following command to roll it back: `go run ./cmd/migrate down 1 -path migrations/ -database sqlite://conductorr.db`.
+If the migration succeeded, but you wish to undo it later on, you can run the following command to roll it back: `go run ./cmd/migrate -database sqlite://conductorr.db down 1`.
 Replace `1` with the number of migrations you would like to roll back.

 ## Open Source